Skip to main content

 As before, the level of comfort increases as you step up from the base Versys 1100 to the S, which gets a bigger, adjustable screen and hand guards as standard, while the SE’s electronic suspension raises the game another notch.

-Fuel economy from the revised 2025 engine is claimed to be around 50mpg, which gives a theoretical range of 220 miles from a full, 21-litre tank of petrol.
+Fuel economy from the revised 2025 engine is around 50mpg in normal riding, which gives a theoretical range of 220 miles from a full, 21-litre tank of petrol.
+Riding like you used to can drop the mpg dramatically on a bike this quick but also heavy with touring bodywork.
+Worst i saw was 42mpg, which sounds bad in 2025, but would have been acceptable 20 years ago.

 2025 Kawasaki Versys 1100 - Equipment

-On board, the base Versys shows its age with an analogue rev counter and small, monochrome LCD display for other functions, while the S and SE versions get a more modern version – still with a traditional tach but using a larger, colour TFT side panel, complete with all the usual Bluetooth connectivity.
+The base-model Versys shows its age with an analogue rev counter and small, LCD display for other functions.
+The S and SE versions still have the traditional tacho but a larger, colour TFT panel replaces the LCD and adds Bluetooth connectivity.

-The higher-spec bikes also feature comforts like cruise control and IMU-based rider assist tech including power modes and cornering ABS and traction control, again as on the previous models.
+The higher-spec bikes also feature advanced rider-assistance including power modes, cornering ABS and traction control.
+As on the previous models.
 S and SE models also get cornering lights in the fairing.

 2025 Kawasaki Versys 1100 - Rivals